 Planning add-ons.
 Give your guests the opportunity to purchase items like raffle tickets within your mobile bidding app, allowing them to add these items to their running tab.

 Incorporating fund-a-need.
 Incorporate fund-a-need options into your silent auction.
-Decide on a need you’ll share with your supporters during your event and allow them to make a donation through the mobile bidding app.
+Decide on a need you’ll share with your supporters during your event and allow them to make a donation through your event website.

 With silent auction software, you can streamline much of the planning process.
 But there’s even more you can do once the event has already kicked off!